crypt1d/thegraph-query-simulator/README.md

 ## How to simulate traffic

 - To use the tool, you must set the `INDEXER_SERVICE_FREE_QUERY_AUTH_TOKEN` on your indexer-service to a password / token of your choice.
 This password will be used by the tool to replay traffic without needing a valid receipt.
-- You will also need `goreplay` aka `gor` installed on your local system before running the script:
+- You will need `goreplay` aka `gor` installed on your local system, as well as ruby before running the script:
 - In the repo directory:

 ```bash